Violence against women in Uganda: Background

 The United Nations has defined violence against women as "any act of gender-based violence that results in, or is likely to result in, physical, sexual, or mental harm to women."
 Domestic violence, similar to intimate partner violence (IPV) and sex and gender based violence (SGBV), falls under the umbrella term "violence against women" (VAW).
 Each of these acts has been deemed a human rights violation and detrimental to public health.
 These issues are rooted in gender inequalities.
 Such acts of violence can consist of sexual coercion (including rape), physical beatings, verbal and emotional abuse, and emotional manipulation.

 Statistics

 Sub-Saharan Africa has the highest reported rates of IPV according to a World Health Organization Report in 2013.
 In Uganda, the prevalence of violence against women and, more specifically, domestic violence is significant.
-According to the UN Women Global Database on VAW, 50% of women aged 15–49 have or will experience IPB or SGBV at least once in their lifetime.
+According to the UN Women Global Database on VAW, 50% of women aged 15–49 have or will experience IPV or SGBV at least once in their lifetime.
 In 2018, 30% of women aged 15–49 had experienced IPV or SGBV in the last 12 months.
 In 2011, the Demographic and Health Survey recorded that nearly one out of three women in rural Uganda had been physically violated (punched, kicked, dragged, burnt, strangled, or threatened with weapons).
 These numbers place Uganda in the top percentile of countries with instances of VAW.